Amethyst: The Magic of February's Birthstone

-In addition to all this, there are many other magical properties associated with the amethyst such as the promotion of happiness, love and peace, protection and courage, and an increase in psychic visions, and the banishment of bad dreams.
+And in addition to all this, there are many other magical properties associated with the amethyst such as the promotion of happiness, love and peace.
+It was used to protect its wearer and give them courage in times of need.
+And it is also believed that it can increase psychic visions, and banish bad dreams.

 This beautiful gemstone with a long rich history is also the birthstone of the month of February, and the gemstone gift of choice for those celebrating their sixteenth wedding anniversary.
 And for those who want to benefit the most from the magical properties of amethyst, it is recommended that you wear it set in a sterling silver ring on the the middle finger on the right hand.